 An inventory of existing lights was prepared prior to forming the District.
 This inventory is updated annually by a summary of changes by the City Public Utilities Department Staff for use in determining the current year's assessments.

-It is important for the City of Riverside Public Utility Street Light Department to continue to maintain and provide an annual summary of the inventory changes of the street lighting system.
 The Annual Engineer's Assessment Report for Street Lighting District No. 1 uses a summary of installed and removed streetlights to assess the costs of the lights for the benefiting properties.

 Section 5. - Luminary Operation Costs